World LiteraturesCosmopolitan and Vernacular Dynamics

-Participants: Christian Claesson, Christina Kullberg, Katarina Leppänen, Annika Mörte-Alling, Lena Rydholm, Irmy Schweiger, David Watson
+Participants: Christian Claesson, Christina Kullberg, Katarina Leppänen, Irmy Schweiger, David Watson

 Locations and Orientations in World Literature

-Participants: Bo G. Ekelund, Ashleigh Harris, Adnan Mahmutovic, Paula Uimonen, Helena Wulff
+Participants: Bo G. Ekelund, Ashleigh Harris, Louise Nilsson, Adnan Mahmutovic, Paula Uimonen, Helena Wulff

-Participants: Helena Bodin, Irina Rasmussen Goloubeva, Stefan Helgesson, Anna Ljunggren, Anette Nyqvist, Per Ståhlberg, Mattias Viktorin
+Participants: Annika Mörte Alling, Helena Bodin, Irina Rasmussen, Stefan Helgesson, Anna Ljunggren, Anette Nyqvist, Lena Rydholm, Per Ståhlberg, Mattias Viktori

 By researching translation flows, the cosmopolitanising and vernacularising dynamics of translation, translation as consecration, and gender as a mediating category in the circulation of literature, sub-group 4 aims at studying cosmopolitan and vernacular intersections at both micro and macro levels of analysis.
-Hence, it looks at individual translation agency as well as systemic translation patterns.
-Theoretically, the projects engage with the sociology of translation, theorisations of literary markets, gender studies and branches of postcolonial studies.
+What unites the projects is the notion of the “semi-periphery”, which is often mentioned in world-systemic studies but hasn’t been investigated in its own right.
+Hence, the sub-projects look at the agency of individual mediators and translators as well as systemic translation patterns in dialogue with the sociology of translation, theorisations of literary markets, gender studies and branches of postcolonial studies.
 Several projects include Sweden and Scandinavia in their purview, thus contributing to the regional grounding of the research programme.
 Other foci include East Africa and the Portuguese-speaking world.

-Participants: Chatarina Edfeldt, Erik Falk, Andreas Hedberg, Yvonne Lindvist, Louise Nilsson, Cecilia Schwartz, Paul Tenngart
+Participants: Chatarina Edfeldt, Erik Falk, Andreas Hedberg, Yvonne Lindvist, Cecilia Schwartz, Paul Tenngart

 Principal investigator, Coordinator World-making